rohan9kulkarni/rohankulkarni.github.io/content/physics_literature/ug/cm.md

 </p></span>-->
 </div>

-### <span style="color:orange">Reference Books </span>
+## Reference Books

-- <span style = "color:#3db18b"> **Introduction to Classical Mechanics: With Problems and Solutions - David Morin** </span> <br> As the title suggests, It's an introductory book with problems and *solutions*.
+**Introduction to Classical Mechanics: With Problems and Solutions - David Morin** </span> <br> As the title suggests, It's an introductory book with problems and *solutions*.
 As a first course and introductory read, I would recommend the following Chapters: 1 to 5 and 7 to 9.
 This book has TONS and TONS of good problems, along with solutions.
 My strategy to attack such a book is,

   - Read a section/chapter (Depending on how big it is, respectively)
   - Reread the examples till the point you are sure that you can solve them yourself